 The BMW’s mini-GS shares its engine with the naked G 310 R, though it gets larger front wheel and longer travel suspension.
 BMW Motorrad might tune the 313cc single-cylinder liquid-cooled engine to enhance its adventure capabilities.
 On the naked bike, this power unit makes a peak power out of 34bhp at 9,500rpm and 28Nm of torque at 7,500rpm.
 Transmission duties are carried out by a synchromesh 6-speed gearbox integrated in the motor housing.
 It can attain a top speed of 143kmph.

 It is expected that the bike will return around 30kmpl of mileage on city roads and 35kmpl on freeways.

 Design and styling of the new BMW entry-level adventure motorcycle seems inspired from its elder sibling – BMW R 1200 GS.
-Though, some of its features have been borrowed from the G310R such as headlight, handlebar and instrument cluster.
-The bike also gets a small windscreen and dual-sport tyres.
+Though, it also shares some of its features with the G310R such as headlight, handlebar and instrument cluster.
+The adventure tourer also gets a small windscreen and dual-sport tyres.

 What make it more compatible for rough terrains are a long travel suspension system and all-terrain (off-road) tyres.
 The bike rides on 19-inch 110/80 R19 front and 17-inch 150/70 R 17 rear tyres.
 Proportionally, the all-new BMW G 310 GS measures 2,075mm in length and 880mm in width.
 It offers a seat height of 835mm.
 The tourer has a usable tank volume of 11-liters, and a payload capacity of 175.5kg.